-- A store page fault exception is raised when a capability store or AMO instruction is executed, the authorizing capability grants W-permission and C-permission, the tag bit of the capability being written is set and the address written corresponds to a virtual page with the CD bit clear. - When a capability store or AMO instruction is executed, the authorizing capability grants W-permission and C-permission, the tag bit of the capability being written is set and the store address corresponds to a virtual page with the CD bit clear, the implementation sets the corresponding bit in the PTE.
+- When a capability load or AMO instruction is executed, the implementation clears the tag bit of the capability read from the virtual page. - When CRG is clear, the "no capability state", a store page fault exception is raised when a capability store or AMO instruction is executed and the tag bit of the capability being written is set. - When CRG is set, the "pre-CW state", two schemes are permitted: - The same behavior as when CRG is clear, allowing software interpretation of this state. - When a capability store or AMO instruction is executed and the tag bit of the capability being written is set, the implementation sets the CW bit and assigns the CRG bit equal to [sstatus.CRG](#).
 The PTE update must be atomic with respect to other accesses to the PTE, and must atomically check that the PTE is valid and grants sufficient permissions.
-Updates to the CD bit must be exact (i.e. not speculative), and observed in program order by the local hart.
+Updates to the CW bit and CRG bit must be exact (i.e. not speculative), and observed in program order by the local hart.
 Furthermore, the PTE update must appear in the global memory order no later than the explicit memory access, or any subsequent explicit memory access to that virtual page by the local hart.
 The ordering on loads and stores provided by FENCE instructions and the acquire/release bits on atomic instructions also orders the PTE updates associated with those loads and stores as observed by remote harts.